-Arlington Human Rights Commission (AHRC, Arlington, MA) seeks an artist (or collaborating artists) to create new work or adapt existing work for light pole banners for Black History Month, February 2021.
-Six designs are needed to make 12 new banners which will be hung along Massachusetts Avenue in East Arlington for the month of February.
+The Arlington Human Rights Commission (AHRC, Arlington, MA) seeks a BIPOC artist to create new work or adapt existing work for 6 designs for light pole banners to celebrate Black History Month, February 2022.
+Banners will be hung along Massachusetts Avenue in Arlington Heights for the month of February.

 2022 THEME: YOUNG PEOPLE LEADING THE NEW CIVIL RIGHTS MOVEMENT

 From the Birmingham Children’s March of 1963 in the Civil Rights Movement of the 50s and 60s, to the Children’s Peace Marches of the Black Lives Matter Movement, kids have made it known they will not be left out of the fight for an equitable future.
 Young people are at the center of a new civil rights movement which includes housing and environmental justice, food insecurity, school placement discrimination and health inequity.
 This theme is open to artistic interpretation; you may represent historic, contemporary or imagined figures or use abstractions, symbols, patterns, and/or text.